-Only recently have we fully understood that not only do such disparities perpetuate stereotypes regarding students of color, but are themselves the product of stereotypes subconsciously present in almost all of us.
-Every day, each of us is exposed to a variety of media that communicate negative stereotypes about persons of color.
-These stereotypes, unknowingly, affect behaviors of all people, including teachers.
-Teachers develop implicit biases that cause them to interpret otherwise innocent behavior as part of a pattern of negative behavior inherent in the student.
-Paired with disciplinary codes that define misconduct in vague terms, stereotypes significantly shape teacher decisions as to which students they punish.
+that define misconduct in vague terms, stereotypes significantly shape teacher decisions as to which students they punish.
 These discriminatory behaviors affect not only teachers, but the students who are their victims.
-Reacting to years of discriminatory treatment, students may adjust their behavior, reacting coldly to teachers with whom they are not familiar, fearing that the teacher, like others, will unfairly target them for discipline."
+Reacting to years of discriminatory treatment, students may adjust their behavior, reacting coldly to teachers with whom they are not familiar, fearing that the teacher, like others, will unfairly target them for discipline."355

 In order reduce the disparities in discipline that contribute to the School to Prison Pipeline school districts need timely and accurate information on the location and populations within their district where disparities are shown to be occurring, and access to research based tools to remedy them.
-The Trump Administration's Federal Commission on School Safety stated in a report issued on December 18, 2018, that the 2014 guidance issued jointly by the U.S. Department of Education and the Department of Justice, which requires schools to monitor and remediate disparities in discipline by race, disabilities and other factors, should be abandoned.
-The New York State Education Department ("NYSED") already collects information on discipline that can be used to identify disparities by race, gender, and disability (and by combinations of them) at both the district and school level.
-Since the 2014 Federal guidance forms the basis of NYSED's requirements, the Task Force recommends that NYSED adopt its own disparities regulations that do not depend on the Federal guidance.
-Since the research discussed above shows that simply reducing the total number of suspensions
+The Trump Administration's Federal Commission on School Safety stated in a report issued on December 18, 2018, that the 2014 guidance issued jointly by the U.S. Department of Education and the Department of Justice, which requires schools to monitor and remediate disparities in discipline by race, disabilities and other factors, should be abandoned.356 The New York State Education Department ("NYSED") already collects information on discipline that can be used to identify disparities by race, gender, and disability (and by combinations of them) at both the district and school level.
+Since the 2014 Federal guidance forms the basis of NYSED's requirements,357 the Task Force recommends that NYSED adopt its own disparities regulations that do not depend on the Federal guidance.
+Since the research discussed above shows that simply reducing the total number of suspensions alone will not cure the disparities problem and may indeed make it worse, an approach that is explicitly targeted at reducing disparities will be needed to actually reduce disparities in discipline across protected groups and to reduce the School-to-Prison Pipeline.
+One such approach is the use of restorative justice practices which is described below in more detail.